 Cervical Cancer can be prevented by regular cervical screening.
 The cervical screening programme has three main aims: -

-We will invite you for cervical screening if you are aged 25-64 and you are registered as female with a GP surgery.
+If you are aged 25 to 64 and you have a cervix, you can have cervical screening.
+We will invite you for cervical screening if you are aged 25-64 and you are registered as female or unspecified with a GP surgery.